cypher256/java-extension-pack/README.md

 ## Included Extensions

 The *`Extension Pack for Java`* is required.
-Other extensions can be [disabled](https://code.visualstudio.com/docs/editor/extension-marketplace#_disable-an-extension) or [uninstalled](https://code.visualstudio.com/docs/editor/extension-marketplace#_uninstall-an-extension) according to your preference.
-If you want to set up extensions and configurations by development language, consider [Profile](https://code.visualstudio.com/docs/editor/profiles). (*) indicates that it will be installed if available in that environment at first startup.
-Note that uninstalling `Extension Pack for Java Auto Config` extension will <a href="https://github.com/microsoft/vscode/issues/169109">uninstall all</a> of the following extensions.
+Other extensions can be [disabled](https://code.visualstudio.com/docs/editor/extension-marketplace#_disable-an-extension) or [uninstalled](https://code.visualstudio.com/docs/editor/extension-marketplace#_uninstall-an-extension) based on your preference.
+If you want to configure extensions and configurations by development language, consider using [Profiles](https://code.visualstudio.com/docs/editor/profiles).
+Extensions marked with (*) will be installed automatically if available in the environment at first startup.
+Note that uninstalling the `Extension Pack for Java Auto Config` will <a href="https://github.com/microsoft/vscode/issues/169109">uninstall all</a> of the following extensions.

 - ![](https://img.shields.io/visual-studio-marketplace/i/streetsidesoftware.code-spell-checker?style=plastic)
 [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) (Street Side Software: GPL)<br>